CaptainCrowbar/unicorn-lib/unicorn/options.md

 Adding an option will throw `spec_error` if any of the following is true:

 * The option name has less than two characters (not counting any leading hyphens).
+* The name or abbreviation contains any whitespace characters.
 * The name or abbreviation has already been used by an earlier entry.
 * The info string is empty (this also applies to the second version of `add()`).
-* An abbreviation is supplied that is longer than one character (not counting a leading hyphen), or is not alphanumeric.
+* The abbreviation is longer than one character (not counting a leading hyphen).
 * An option starting with `"--no-"` is not boolean or has an abbreviation.
 * The `boolean` tag is combined with `anon`, `defvalue`, `multi`, `pattern`, or `require`.
 * The `require` tag is combined with `boolean`, `defvalue`, or `group`.